Generative-Program-Analysis/coreutils-testing-instruction/README.md

 ```bash
 klee --switch-type=simple echo_klee.ll --sym-stdout --sym-arg 8
 ```
 KLEE should explore 4971 paths for the above command.
+For more details on running coreutils programs on KLEE, please refer to [Testing Coreutils](https://klee.github.io/tutorials/testing-coreutils/).

 - LLSC with POSIX